 Where available, the chart below includes the male to female ratio among Charter College's faculty.

-The ratio of male to female faculty at Charter College is below national averages.
+The ratio of male to female faculty at Charter College is on par with national averages.

 High Location Diversity

 Would you prefer a school that attracts students from all across the U.S.?
 If so this may be the school for you.

 We took a look at where each of the school's admitted students lived before attending to come up with the geographic diversity grade.

 About 49.2% of the students attending Charter College come from within Washington.
 Charter College's rating of #668 puts it above the national average.